gangleri/getfav/README.md

 # grabfav
-I use KeepassX and like to get the website icons for the entries in my database.
-This utility uses a google url to download the icon for a given url and save it in the current working directory as a png.
+I use [KeePassX](https://www.keepassx.org/) and like to get the website icons for the entries in my database.
+This utility uses Google's S2 Converter to download the icon for a given url and saves it in the current working as a png.

 ## Installation